Marijuana SPAC eyes $125-million in Neo listing

 Cannabis Strategies Acquisition has to do a deal within 18 months, or return its capital to investors.
 Under the rules of the SPAC, shareholders get to vote for or against any planned transaction.

-Even as restrictions on the drug are eased in several countries, the hazy legal landscape has made it difficult for marijuana companies to get access to capital to fuel their business.
+Even as restrictions on the drug are eased in several countries, the hazy legal landscape has made it difficult for marijuana companies to get access to capital to fund their business.

 Canaccord Genuity Corp. is the sole underwriter on the offering.